s-heins/articles/git/02 Working with Collaborators/Branching-and-Remotes.md

 ![GitHub instructions on how to push an existing repository](github-push-to-remote.png)

 The first line is adding a so-called `origin` to our local repository.
 This is referencing our new repo on github.
 In this example you can see that I have chosen to use SSH but this can be switched with a button further on top if you want to use HTTP.
 Using SSH will require you to set up a private and public SSH key pair whereas you will only have to authenticate with your username and password or access key if you use HTTP, so it will be easier if you have never done this before.
 Since I had previously connected to GitHub on my machine, I was not prompted for my login credentials here.
-If you are, enter the credentials you are prompted for and then you are able to push to your remote repository.
+If you are, enter the credentials you are prompted for and then you are able to push to your remote repository, to your origin.

 ![Pushing to a remote repository](pushing-to-remote.png)